 Scientific work

-My scientific work concerns the evolution of collective behavior.
+My scientific work concerns complex systems and the evolution of collective behavior.
 The overarching theme of my research is the unintended and adverse consequences of systemic incentives in environmental sustainability, social dynamics, and knowledge production.

 I use computational and mathematical modelling, experiments and data science to critically examine how mechanisms intended to drive progress, efficiency, and dissemination of knowledge can paradoxically contribute to outcomes that undermine these very goals.
 Key areas of my study include understanding how, when and why: